ldbc/ldbc_spb_bm_2.0/readme.txt

   * Prepare and start a new RDF repository.

-    - Use rule-set : RDFS
+    - Use rule-set : RDFS(subPropertyOf, subClassOf), OWL(TransitiveProperty, SymmetricProperty, SameAs)
     - Enable context indexing if available
     - Enable text indexing if available
     - Enable geo-spatial indexing if available